jorgejcabrera/HypeChat/README.md

 * Create a new migration that contains the changes to be added.
 * Implement those changes in the Sequelize model.
 * Run migration (`docker-compose exec app npm run db:migrate`).

+## Installing new packages
+* If it's a package that'll be needed in production: `docker-compose exec app npm install --save PACKAGE_NAME`
+* If it's a dev-only package (such as test frameworks): `docker-compose exec app npm install --save-dev PACKAGE_NAME`

 ## Before pushing
 Make sure that all tests pass and there are no code style errors by running `docker-compose exec app npm test` before pushing.